 Silent Permission Checks & Pre-qualification

 Silent permission checks operate as a deterministic pre-flight validation layer that gates native browser dialogs until user intent is mathematically quantified.
-For full-stack developers, growth engineers, and mobile-web teams, this architecture prevents premature Notification.requestPermission() invocations that historically degrade subscription conversion rates and trigger browser-level fatigue.
+This architecture prevents premature Notification.requestPermission() invocations that historically degrade subscription conversion rates and trigger browser-level fatigue.
 By evaluating engagement telemetry, historical interaction states, and session context, teams can reserve native prompts exclusively for high-intent windows.

 1. Architectural Role of Silent Pre-qualification